MOST TAXES CANNOT BE ELIMINATED IN BANKRUPTCY BUT SOME CAN.

 When You Can Discharge a Tax Debt

-You can discharge (wipe out) debts for federal income taxes in Chapter 7 bankruptcy only if all of the following conditions are true:
+You can discharge (wipe out) debts for income taxes in Chapter 7 bankruptcy only if all of the following conditions are met:

 - The taxes are income taxes.
 Taxes other than income, such as payroll taxes or fraud penalties, can never be eliminated in bankruptcy.